dynilib/submission/README.md

 ### 2 - VERY IMPORTANT: change the admin password

-This can be done by editing the admin user data in http://&lt;yourdomain&gt;:5455/admin/user/.
+This can be done by editing the admin user data in localhost:5455/admin/user/.

 ### 3 - Create a competition

+**WARNING: because of short time constraint, some datasetid have been hardcoded [here](https://github.com/julj/submission/blob/8f9a0add4eb543f9d625b36998f6cc682b079caf/web/submission/submission/views.py#L115).
+**

-Competitions can be created from http://&lt;yourdomain&gt;:5455/admin/competition/.
+Competitions can be created from localhost:5455/admin/competition/.
 For each competition a ground truth must be uploaded, in the format:

-`<id>,<detection probability> `
+`<id>,<datasetid>,<detection probability>`

-where `<id>` is the identifier of the test instance and `<detection probability>` is self-explanatory (usually 0 or 1 for the ground truth).
+where `<id>` is the identifier of the test file, `<datasetid>` is self-explanatory and `<detection probability>` is self-explanatory too (usually 0 or 1 for the ground truth).

 Example:

 ```
 $ cat groundtruth.csv
-0,0
-1,0
-2,1
-3,0
+file1,dataset1,0
+file2,dataset1,0
+file3,dataset2,1
+file4,dataset2,0
 ...
 ```

 ### 4 - Scores
-User scores can be seen graphically at http://&lt;yourdomain&gt;:5455/scores.
+User scores can be seen graphically at localhost:5455/scores.

-Submissions ca be seen in the administration panel at http://&lt;yourdomain&gt;:5455/admin/submission/.
+Submissions ca be seen in the administration panel at localhost:5455/admin/submission/.

-The submission files are stored in the path specified in config.py.
+The submission files are stored in the path specified in web/submission/instance/config.py.

 # LICENSE